-CGBI: Breastfeeding-Friendly Community Designation
+CGBI: Breastfeeding Family Friendly Community Designation

 In 2011, the Surgeon General’s Call to Action to Support Breastfeeding highlighted a need for a community level, multifaceted approach to breastfeeding support.

-The Breastfeeding Family Friendly Community Designation (BFCD) initiative has its roots in a request from the World Alliance for Breastfeeding Action (WABA) to develop a community breastfeeding program that can be used to strengthen breastfeeding support and normalization.
+The Breastfeeding Family Friendly Community Designation (BFFCD) initiative has its roots in a request from the World Alliance for Breastfeeding Action (WABA) to develop a community breastfeeding program that can be used to strengthen breastfeeding support and normalization.

 A pilot designation program was launched in 2015 to expand breastfeeding-friendly practices in Chapel Hill and Carrboro, NC.
-The BFCD team includes: the Carolina Global Breastfeeding Institute, Chapel Hill- Carrboro Chamber of Commerce, Chapel Hill Rotary, Inter-Faith Council for Social Services (IFC), La Leche League of Chapel Hill (LLL), Office of the Mayors of Chapel Hill and Carrboro, Orange County Department of Health, and faith-based groups.
+The BFFCD team includes: the Carolina Global Breastfeeding Institute, Chapel Hill- Carrboro Chamber of Commerce, Chapel Hill Rotary, Inter-Faith Council for Social Services (IFC), La Leche League of Chapel Hill (LLL), Office of the Mayors of Chapel Hill and Carrboro, Orange County Department of Health, and faith-based groups.

 For information and resources to support your community to become breastfeeding friendly, visit the Breastfeeding Family Friendly Communities website.